lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 **Question:**

 * Check for some gaps whether they are spanned by mate pairs?
-Tip: choose 'view as pairs' for the tracks
+Tip: choose 'view as pairs' for the tracks (right click on panel on the left)

 ### Saving the IGV session
 We will get back to this assembly browser, so save your session: `File --> Save Session…`